Tabriz

 With a population of over 1.7 million (2016), Tabriz is the largest economic hub and metropolitan area in northwest Iran.
-The population is bilingual, speaking Azerbaijani and Persian.
+The population is bilingual with most people speaking Azerbaijani as their native language and Persian as their second language.
 Tabriz is a major heavy industries hub for automobiles, machine tools, refineries, petrochemicals, textiles and cement production industries.
-The city is famous for its handicrafts, including hand-woven rugs and jewellery.
-Local confectionery, chocolate, dried nuts and traditional Tabrizi food are recognised throughout Iran as some of the best.
-Tabriz is also an academic hub and a site for some of the most prestigious cultural institutes in Northwest Iran.
+The city is famous for its handicrafts, including hand-woven rugs and jewelry.
+Local confectionery, chocolate, dried nuts and traditional Tabrizi food are recognized throughout Iran as some of the best.
+Some of the most esteemed cultural institutions in northwest Iran are located in Tabriz, which is also a center for intellectual activity.